Jolomi-Tosanwumi/Jolomi-Tosanwumi/README.md

 Feel free to check out [my website](https://jolomi-tosanwumi.github.io/) 🌐 to learn more about me.

-You can reach reach me 📫 via any of platforms shown under my profile picture, I am happy to chat 💬.
+You can reach reach me 📫 via any of platforms shown under my profile picture 👈, I am happy to chat 💬.